Canadian Longitudinal Study on Aging (CLSA)

 About the CLSA

 The Canadian Longitudinal Study on Aging (CLSA) is one of CIHR's Major Strategic Initiatives.
 Its development was championed by the Institute of Aging.
 The fundamental goal of this initiative is to mobilize experts in the community to generate the scientific content for a longitudinal research platform that will enable interdisciplinary, population-based research and evidence-based decision-making that will lead to better health and quality of life for Canadians.

-The CLSA is a large, national, long-term study that will follow approximately 50,000 Canadian men and women between the ages of 45 and 85 for a period of 20 years.
+The CLSA is a large, national, long-term study that is following approximately 50,000 Canadian men and women who were between the ages of 45 and 85 at baseline, for a period of 20 years.
 The study collects information on the changing biological, medical, psychological, social, and economic aspects of people's lives.
 These factors will be studied in order to understand how, individually and in combination, they have an impact in both maintaining health and in the development of disease and disability as people age.
-The CLSA will be one of the most comprehensive research platforms of its kind undertaken to date, not only in Canada but around the world.
+The CLSA is one of the most comprehensive research platforms of its kind undertaken to date, not only in Canada but around the world.